muldjord/skyscraper/README.md

 * Pegasus

 ## How to install Skyscraper
-Follow the steps below to install the latest version of Skyscraper.
+Follow the steps mentioned below to install the latest version of Skyscraper.
 Lines beginning with `$` signifies a command you need run in a terminal on the machine you wish to install it on.

 NOTE!
 If you are using the RetroPie distribution, you have the option to install Skyscraper directly from the RetroPie-Setup script (*you need to update the script before installing it!*).
 Read more about all of that [here](https://retropie.org.uk/docs/Scraper/#lars-muldjords-skyscraper).
 If not, read on.